• Skip to primary navigation

 We consider the Wasagaming Campground to be one of the best campgrounds in Manitoba, and it’s easy to see why.
 With 427 sites, you don’t go here for solitude, but you do go here for fantastic access to the rest of the park as well as a lively atmosphere.
 Only a few minutes from the main beach area and pier, you can also find the Visitor’s Centre, restaurants, shopping, golf, tennis courts, hiking trails, bike rentals, canoe rentals, and so much more nearby.

 Open from mid-May until mid-October, you can choose from basic, electrical, electrical and water, and full-service sites.
-There are communal washrooms with hot showers and kitchen shelters as well as a dumping station nearby.
+In addition, there are communal washrooms with hot showers and kitchen shelters as well as a dumping station nearby.
 You’ll also need a fire permit with a daily fee if you plan on having a fire at your campsite.

 Alternative Camping Spots in Riding Mountain National Park

 Interested in something a bit unique?
 Ditch the tent and go for one of the yurts, oTENTiks, or the MicrOcube in Riding Mountain.
-All of these accommodations fill up fast, so it’s imperative to book early.
+All these accommodations fill up fast, so booking early is imperative.
 All three options are the perfect blend of a bit of luxury and back-to-nature camping.

 Camping in Wapusk National Park